exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 This upgrade only has value if you continuously and consistently use it.
 If you are not using the accel at the moment, selling it will lead to more stars for variables and permanent levels.
-It gives an x2.85 boost to \\(dt\\) and thus the game if you max out the 1 hour cap every time (x3.17 cap).
+It gives an x2.85 boost to $dt$ and thus the game if you max out the 1 hour cap every time (x3.17 cap).

 ##### Star upgrades

 Buy accel button and use it for speed boost to the game and stars.
 You should be able to unlock both autobuyers and autoprestige relatively easily with only some star grinding.
 After you obtain autoprestige, input [the autoprestige equation](#autoprestige).
 You will continue to unlock variables and permanent levels when cheap as you go.
 You will not want to buy the Automation Speed upgrades until cheap compared to variable cost.
-In other words: lvl 1 after \\(\zeta\\); lvl 2 after \\(\iota\\); and lvl 3 after \\(\xi\\) (the last variable).
+In other words: lvl 1 after $\zeta$; lvl 2 after $\iota$; and lvl 3 after $\xi$ (the last variable).
 They don't provide much boost but are nice to have anyway.
 Any leftover stars will go into permanent levels.

 #### Idle strategies